morganthomas/winning-arguments/winning-arguments.md

 So far we have presented one definition, sense, or meaning for the word "true."
 This is the meaning axiomatically defined by the T-schema.
 However, there are certainly other possible meanings.

 For example, one might define "true" as "accurate to reality."
-This definition will be equivalent to the T-schema within the context of any debate where asserting a statement implicitly professes the belief that their statement is accurate to reality.
+This definition will be equivalent to the T-schema within the context of any debate where asserting a statement implies that the statement is accurate to reality.

 Moreover, clearly the T-schema by itself is not enough to explain how to use the word "true."
 Essentially, the T-schema references questions about truth to questions about norms of assertion.
 If you can rightly assert a statement, then you can rightly assert that that statement is true.
 Instead of asking, when is a statement true, you can ask, when can you rightly assert a statement?
 The latter is a question that this entire text is aimed at addressing.